Who signs and sends the dispute letters?

 Here's what most companies do:

-- (Recommended) If your client has signed the “Authorization for Credit Repair Action” (this is already in your default online agreement) you simply sign the client’s name on their behalf.
-The client is paying you for "Document Processing" and "Credit Repair Education" so why not just send the letter for them?
+- (Recommended) If your client has signed the “Authorization for Credit Repair Action”, you simply sign the client’s name on their behalf.
+The client is paying you for "Document Processing" and "Credit Repair Education", so why not just send the letter for them?
 This is definitely the better way to go.
 It's a nice service for your client and the price of a stamp is minimal.

 What other forms of ID and Proof of Address are acceptable?

-Driver's License, State ID Card, Bank or Credit Union Statement, Cancelled Check, Government Issued ID Card, Signed Letter from a Homeless Shelter Stamped Post Office Box Receipt, Utility Bill ( Water, Gas, Electric or Telephone) or a Pay Stub.
 When providing these two (2) forms of qualified documents, please be sure that they are not older than 2 months.
-State issued ID's must be current with the current address listed if you're using the ID as proof of address.
+State-issued IDs must be current with the current address listed if your client is using the ID as proof of address.

 Many people do send these by Certified mail but it's up to you.
 It's not required but does give an awesome paper trail.

 What return address should be on the envelope?